 The limited edition of Charlie and the Chocolate Factory by Roald Dahl is presented in four states: Artist, Numbered, Lettered and Roman Numeral.
 The editions are oversized at 7” x 10” and feature over 50 color illustrations by Quentin Blake; a new exclusive introduction by Donald Sturrock, author of the critically acclaimed biography of Roald Dahl; and over 60 pages of bonus content.
 Also included is a note by Paul Suntup.
 All editions are printed full color throughout.

-The Numbered, Lettered and Roman Numeral editions are printed letterpress with a spot color throughout, and the color illustrations are printed offset.
+The text pages are set in Centaur and Koch Antiqua types, and the Numbered, Lettered & Roman Numeral editions are printed letterpress with a spot color throughout by Bradley Hutchinson on a Heidelberg Cylinder in Austin, Texas.
 The letterpress editions are signed by Donald Sturrock and Paul Suntup.
-The Artist edition is printed offset and is signed by Sue Gent, who created the slipcase illustration.
+The Artist edition is printed offset and is signed by Sue Gent, who created the illustrated slipcase wrap.

 The Artist edition is limited to 1250 copies.
 It is a full cloth, smyth sewn binding with an embossed cover.
 Printed offset on archival Cougar Natural, the Artist edition features a foil stamped dust jacket resembling a Wonka’s Whipple-Scrumptious Fudgemallow Delight candy bar wrapper (the only edition featuring the dust jacket).
-It is housed in an illustrated paper covered slipcase, featuring wraparound artwork by Sue Gent.
-The edition is signed by Sue Gent.
+It is housed in an illustrated paper covered slipcase.

 The Numbered edition is limited to 350 copies and is a full leather handmade Bradel binding with gold leather adorning the spine and brown leather boards with a debossed front cover.
 The edition is printed letterpress on Mohawk Via with a spot color throughout.
 The color illustrations are printed offset.
 The edition is housed in a gate fold clamshell enclosure covered in Japanese cloth and lined with suede.
 The edition is signed by Donald Sturrock and Paul Suntup.